 - Negotiate with the insurance company on your behalf

 With extensive trial experience, our Houston trial lawyers are not afraid to present your case before a jury if a fair settlement offer cannot be reached.
 Do not fight the insurance company on your own.
 The Houston personal injury law firm of Attorney Brian White & Associates, P.C. will fight for you and the compensation you deserve.

-Contact our law office today to schedule a free case review with a compassionate Houston crushing injury attorney today to begin building your case.
+Contact our law office today to schedule a free case review with an attorney today to begin building your case.